Tag Archives: Cultural

 • Bonfire

-• Burning of Effigy
+• Burning of the Effigy

 • Throwing of Dry Colors